Hydro Jetting Sewer Lines

 Did You Know: Setting up scheduled hydro jetting maintenance for your commercial business will help to prevent sewer backups that can turn into costly repairs and expensive downtime down the road.

 Severe blockages in commercial lines can be caused by grease, sludge, or other build-ups.
-Conventional techniques, such as drain snakes or cabling, will clear a blockage but can’t clean the pipe or flush it out to clear debris.
+Conventional techniques, such as drain snakes or cabling, will clear a blockage temporarily but can’t fully clean the pipe or flush it out to clear debris.
 Jetting is the only method proven to clean 100% of the sewer line.
-Even the toughest blockages and buildups can’t stand up to hydro jetting.
+Even the toughest blockages and build-ups can’t stand up to hydro jetting.

-For residential or commercial hydro jetting call General Rooter LLC at 763-634-2564 for the Minneapolis & St Paul metro area or call General Rooter of Mankato at 507-550-2564 for hydro jetting in the Mankato area.
+For residential or commercial hydro jetting, call General Rooter LLC at 763-634-2564 for the Minneapolis & St Paul metro area or call General Rooter of Southern MN at 507-550-2564 for hydro jetting in Southern Minnesota.